 The Director, Administrative and Technology Services (Staff Services Manager II) manages the Commission's administrative services including personnel, budgeting, accounting, contracts, business services, facility operations, information technology, and Commission meetings.

-Sharon Louie (415-352-3638 email@example.com) holds a Bachelor of Arts degree in Business Administration from the California State University, Los Angeles.
-Serving as BCDC’s Associate Administrator, Human Resources Officer since 2001, she became BCDC’s Director of Administrative and Technology Services in 2012.
+Sharon Louie (415-352-3638 firstname.lastname@example.org) holds a Bachelor of Arts degree in Business Administration from the California State University, Los Angeles.
+Serving as BCDC’s Director of Administrative and Technology Services since 2012 and in a prior position as Associate Administrator, Human Resources Officer since 2001.
 Prior to joining BCDC in 1977, she worked for the Secretary of State in Los Angeles.

 The Human Resources Liaison (Associate Management Analyst) performs work in the area of management analysis and administers personnel actions, prepares personnel analyses for job classifications, coordinates classification and pay, conducts civil service exams, and serves as liaison between BCDC and the California Coastal Commission Human Resources Office.